Each of us deserves a second chance.

 Vincent

 Vincent is by far the goofiest, sweetest member of our herd — he’s pretty certain that he is just a big dog.
 Vince’s favorite activities are spa days, cuddling in the sunshine, and eating.
 He is always the first horse at the gate and never turns down a hug.
 Vincent is a Mustang from the Triple B HMA in Nevada.
-We adopted him in 2022 as a 2-year-old.
-As he is just a big, butt-high baby, we are giving him more time to grow before starting him under saddle next year.
-We are very excited to see what he decides to be when he grows up!
+We adopted him in 2022 as a 2-year-old and he is now a stunning 5-year-old.
+Vincent is an absolutely stunning mover with 3 beautiful gaits and is starting to work on some fancier tricks, like his flying change and lateral work.
+Vincent is an exceptional dressage prospect and we are hoping to get him out to some competitions in 2026.

 -